-Once a week a music therapist works with OBI program participants who have specific sensory needs.
+Once a week a community musician works with OBI program participants who have specific sensory needs.
 These individuals have the opportunity to play a variety of instruments to promote and stimulate a more productive lifestyle.

 An important component of being independent is being able to ensure that one’s environment is safe.
 In addition, we want to promote a healthy lifestyle.
 As a result in 2008, we developed the Health and Safety Awareness Program, which is a collaborative effort between staff and program participants.
 The group meets monthly and plans events and activities to learn about such topics including diabetes awareness, autism, fire prevention, and work safety.

 At OBI, we provide services that promote one’s social interaction.
 In 2001 we partnered with the Civitan Club of Glen Burnie to form the Friendship Civitan Club that enables OBI program participants to give back to their community.
 Typical service projects include collecting food to give to local food pantries, designing flower arrangements to take to the elderly, and creating gift bags for returning service members to be given upon arrival at the airport.
 The club also has formed bell choir that practices once a week and performs for area assisted living and nursing homes.